 Please check here regularly for WAM news, keep an eye on our Facebook page, and email us at firstname.lastname@example.org if you would like to share something with us!

 February 2017 – WAM is delighted to announce the Call for Papers for WAM Summer School 2017.
+This year’s theme is ‘Noisy Women’, which can be broadly interpreted as Older Women who will not be silent.
 Full details can be found here.
 We look forward to receiving your abstracts!
 Deadline for submission of abstracts is 24th March 2017.